 Making ice cream at home does take some time, so if you are planning on making this for a party or summer picnic be sure to give yourself a day or two to get the final product.
-Different brands of ice cream makers have different time lines for preparation, but when I add up the time for bowl freezing, for the mixture to chill, the churning, and letting the ice cream set it’s about 27 hours with my Kitchen Aid attachment – so plan ahead.
+Different brands of ice cream makers have different timelines for preparation, but when I add up the time for bowl freezing, for the mixture to chill, the churning, and letting the ice cream set it’s about 27 hours with my Kitchen Aid Ice Cream Maker – so plan ahead.
 Good things are worth waiting for though!
 The taste of this creamy ice cream can’t compare to anything you buy in the store.

 Very Vanilla Strawberry Ice Cream